zvxzdx/runeforge-wiki-ru/specific-guide/animation/How_to_fix_moonwalking.md

 ---
 title: How to fix moonwalking
-description: This is the fix for when your champion starts walking diagonally
+description: This is the fix for when your champion starts walking in random directions
 published: true
-date: 2024-02-22T03:23:03.216Z
+date: 2024-02-22T03:28:08.955Z
 tags: animation, code
 editor: markdown
 dateCreated: 2024-02-22T03:13:56.381Z